Molmed/Marincevic-2017/README.md

 **Installation**

  - Install Conda following the instructions here: https://conda.io/docs/install/quick.html
- - Create a new conda enviroment by using `conda create --name=fusion_detection python=2`
+ - Create a new conda environment by using `conda create --name=fusion_detection python=2`
- - Load the newly created enviroment: `source activate fusion_detection`
+ - Load the newly created environment: `source activate fusion_detection`
  - Install the requirements for the script by using `pip install -r requirements.txt`.

 **Running the detect_fusions.py script**